What’s Included in a Memory Care Community?

 As it affects the body and mind, it can cause safety issues.
 If your relative or friend forgets to turn off the stove or put oven mitts on before taking out a hot dish, you’re likely dealing with a safety concern.
 The same is true of physical concerns like climbing stairs with reduced mobility.
 Anytime safety is an issue, you should consider other options that will provide a more secure environment.

 Everyone forgets things occasionally, but when a relative begins forgetting routine things like paying bills and eating meals, this could indicate dementia is progressing.
 Consider having your family member’s physical and cognitive condition examined by a physician and ask if memory care is a good option.

 Withdrawing from Family and Friends

 People with dementia who were previously outgoing and involved with family may begin withdrawing and isolating themselves as their dementia progresses.
 Withdrawing may be their way of coping with fear, sadness, and often loneliness.
 Individuals with early to moderate-stage Alzheimer’s disease who become depressed may refuse to leave their homes, affecting their quality of life.
 At this stage, a memory care community can often help individuals reconnect and experience more joy.

 Memory care is designed to improve the lives of both residents and their support network.
 The Monarch at Richardson goes above and beyond traditional memory care to alleviate the burden and stress of support on relatives while enriching residents’ lives.

-To learn more about our community, what it includes and how it could help your relative with dementia, contact The Monarch at Richardson today.
+To learn more about our community, what it includes and how it could help your relative, contact The Monarch at Richardson, a dementia community located in Richardson, TX today.
 We’ll help you make the right decisions throughout the entire process.